mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentHomelessProgramAssociationsApi.md

-# EdFi.OdsApi.Sdk.Apis.Profiles.Minnesota_SISVendor_Profile.StudentHomelessProgramAssociationsApi
+# EdFi.OdsApi.Sdk.Apis.All.StudentHomelessProgramAssociationsApi

-All URIs are relative to *https://test.edfi.education.mn.gov:443/edfi.ods.webapi/data/v3*
+All URIs are relative to *https://localhost:56641/edfi.ods.webapi/data/v3*

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**DeletestudentHomelessProgramAssociationById**](StudentHomelessProgramAssociationsApi.md#deletestudenthomelessprogramassociationbyid) | **DELETE** /ed-fi/studentHomelessProgramAssociations/{id} | Deletes an existing resource using the resource identifier.
+[**DeleteStudentHomelessProgramAssociationById**](StudentHomelessProgramAssociationsApi.md#deletestudenthomelessprogramassociationbyid) | **DELETE** /ed-fi/studentHomelessProgramAssociations/{id} | Deletes an existing resource using the resource identifier.
 [**GetStudentHomelessProgramAssociations**](StudentHomelessProgramAssociationsApi.md#getstudenthomelessprogramassociations) | **GET** /ed-fi/studentHomelessProgramAssociations | Retrieves specific resources using the resource&#39;s property values (using the \&quot;Get\&quot; pattern).
 [**GetStudentHomelessProgramAssociationsById**](StudentHomelessProgramAssociationsApi.md#getstudenthomelessprogramassociationsbyid) | **GET** /ed-fi/studentHomelessProgramAssociations/{id} | Retrieves a specific resource using the resource&#39;s identifier (using the \&quot;Get By Id\&quot; pattern).
-[**PoststudentHomelessProgramAssociation**](StudentHomelessProgramAssociationsApi.md#poststudenthomelessprogramassociation) | **POST** /ed-fi/studentHomelessProgramAssociations | Creates or updates resources based on the natural key values of the supplied resource.
+[**PostStudentHomelessProgramAssociation**](StudentHomelessProgramAssociationsApi.md#poststudenthomelessprogramassociation) | **POST** /ed-fi/studentHomelessProgramAssociations | Creates or updates resources based on the natural key values of the supplied resource.
-[**PutstudentHomelessProgramAssociation**](StudentHomelessProgramAssociationsApi.md#putstudenthomelessprogramassociation) | **PUT** /ed-fi/studentHomelessProgramAssociations/{id} | Updates or creates a resource based on the resource identifier.
+[**PutStudentHomelessProgramAssociation**](StudentHomelessProgramAssociationsApi.md#putstudenthomelessprogramassociation) | **PUT** /ed-fi/studentHomelessProgramAssociations/{id} | Updates or creates a resource based on the resource identifier.

 <a name="deletestudenthomelessprogramassociationbyid"></a>
-# **DeletestudentHomelessProgramAssociationById**
+# **DeleteStudentHomelessProgramAssociationById**
-> void DeletestudentHomelessProgramAssociationById (string id, string ifMatch = null)
+> void DeleteStudentHomelessProgramAssociationById (string id, string ifMatch = null)

 Deletes an existing resource using the resource identifier.